Resistant Starch

 Well, we now know where this claim is coming from and how eating a cold potato is different from hot potato.
 But then we need to consider HOW WEIGHT LOSS WORKS.

-The complex and evolving body is far more complicated than a simple equation that is calories in vs calories out, BUT the fundamental component of weight loss is eating a calorie controlled diet.
-Without this, *outside of serious illness* weight loss cannot occur.
+The complex and adaptable body is far more intricate than a simple equation that is calories in vs calories out, BUT the fundamental component of weight loss is eating a calorie-controlled diet.
+Without this, *outside of serious illness or amutation* weight loss cannot occur.

 To answer the cold potato question, eating potato cold means you’re consuming some ‘resistant starch’ vs ‘digestible starch’ which means the available calories to be stored or used as potential energy are reduced.